Declan Michael Laird: Life and acting career

 In 2017, Laird featured in the Amazon Prime Production of Tom Clancy's Ghost Recon Wildlands: War Within The Cartel playing the role of CIA Analyst Ryan Williams.
 2017 saw Laird star in the horror comedy film The Ice Cream Truck.
 In September, Laird completed filming on the feature comedy film Hot Air starring Steve Coogan and Taylor Russell.
 The Frank Coraci directed film was released in theaters in 2018.
 2018 also saw Laird complete filming for the TV series Big Dogs, which premiered on the streaming service Tubi in 2019.
 The show did not get renewed for a second season.

 In 2018, Laird completed filming for the thriller Green Rush, which was produced by UFC hall of famer Urijah Faber.
 Laird played the role of Caleb Hayes and also is credited as being a co-producer on the movie.
 The film was distributed by Lionsgate in 2019 via VOD.

 In 2021, Laird completed filming for Beautiful Disaster which stars Dylan Sprouse and Virginia Gardner.
 Laird played the role of Taylor Maddox.
 The movie was directed by Roger Kumble and shot on location in Bulgaria.
 The movie was released worldwide in theaters via Fathom Events in April 2023.
 Upon release of the film, it was also announced that Laird had completed filming for the sequel, Beautiful Wedding, on location in the Dominican Republic in November 2022.
 The film was released theatrically in January 2024.

 In 2023, Laird appeared on Better Human Better Dog with Cesar Milan to help his German Shepherd rescue dog, Rocky.
 Laird and his girlfriend, Starsi Howell, appeared in season 3 episode 9 of the National Geographic series.
 The episode aired in March 2023.

+In 2025, Laird had two theatrically released feature films; the first being Under Fire directed by Steven C. Miller in which he starred alongside Dylan Sprouse and Mason Gooding.
+The second being The Roughneck which was directed by Kyle Rankin.
+He also starred in the prestige audio series, Unsinkable starring Brian Cox, Thomas Brodie-Sangster, John Malkovich & Nathalie Emmanuel.
+The audio series depicted the true-life events and most extraordinary tales of heroism, fortitude and seamanship of WW2, based on the true story of the cargo ship MV San Demetrio.
+Laird depicted the real-life role of John Boyle, an engine room worker aboard the MV San Demetrio who was originally from Laird's hometown of Greenock.